CaseyHaralson/pinkyring-server-template/README.md

 3. With a typescript file open, open the command palette (maybe ctrl + shift + p), and then select Typescript: Restart TS server

 #### Prisma Commands
 You can run prisma commands from the root project with the following command.
-There is a script that handles these commands and will also try to take care of keeping a local .env file in sync with the parent .env file.
+There is [a script](./packages/infrastructure/relationaldb/prisma/run-prisma-command.js) that handles these commands and will also try to take care of keeping a local .env file in sync with the parent .env file.
+There are also some useful commands and notes in the prisma schema file.

 `npm run prisma <prisma command>`